Operation Raise the Colours: Vandalism

-Reception
+Response

-Several political figures and groups, including Kemi Badenoch's Conservative Party, Nigel Farage's Reform UK and Keir Starmer's Labour Party, have welcomed and defended the flying of flags amid the campaign.
+In August 2025, several political figures and groups, including Kemi Badenoch's Conservative Party, Nigel Farage's Reform UK and Keir Starmer's Labour Party, welcomed and defended the flying of flags amid the campaign.
+Badenoch said it was "shameful" of councils to remove the flags.

+According to vexillologist Malcom Farrow, "the reason some associate the flag with far right groups is because Britain has never been a nation that has flown flags often and so 'nutter extremists' have been able to hijack them as their own symbols".

-In a radio interview with BBC Radio 5 Live, Keir Starmer stated: "I'm very encouraging of flags.
+In a radio interview with BBC Radio 5 Live on 1 September 2025, Starmer stated: "I'm very encouraging of flags.
 I think they're patriotic and I think they're a great symbol of our nation."
 He also said: "I don't think they should be devalued and belittled.
 I think sometimes when they're used purely for divisive purposes, actually it devalues the flag."
 He later said to The Guardian that the St George's flag "represents our diverse country" and that he would not tolerate people being "intimidated on our streets because of their background or the colour of their skin".

+Media and cultural studies expert Helen Wood has written that "some politicians from all parties, right and left, came out in support of the flags, announcing their own patriotism while further dividing the nation given the glaringly obvious relationship to the far-right and to racism".

+In the context of suggestions that he was planning a leadership challenge to Starmer, the Health Secretary Wes Streeting was reported in February 2026 as stating at a fundraising event for MPs Neil Coyle and Rosie Wrighting, "We knew it [Operation Raise the Colours] wasn’t about national pride and patriotism.
+It was about saying that that flag belongs to people who look like us, and not people whose skin is different to mine and Neil’s and Rosie’s".
+According to the Sunday Times, Streeting "called for Labour to make a more 'progressive' case and was critical of flags being hung from lamp-posts".